timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

 ## Copy data from Managed Service for TimescaleDB

-After restoring your hypertables, return to Managed Service for TimescaleDB to copy your data, table by table
+After restoring your hypertables, return to Managed Service for TimescaleDB to copy your data, table by table.

 ### Copying data from Managed Service for TimescaleDB